Two-stage superconductivity in the Hatsugai-Kohmoto-BCS model

+{\bf Introduction.} The pairing mechanism of unconventional superconductivity remains one of the central issues in condensed matter physics.
+Conventional superconductivity has been well captured by the classic Bardeen-Cooper-Schrieffer (BCS) theory~\cite{Bardeen1957}, in which a second-order superconducting phase transition occurs as a result of the Cooper pairing instability of the Fermi liquid normal state~\cite{Landau1959}.
+However, such a Fermi liquid normal state is absent in many, if not most, unconventional superconductors.
+Instead, the corresponding normal state is often referred as a ``non-Fermi liquid" (NFL) or ``unconventional metal" state~\cite{Schofield1999,Stewart2001,Varma2002}.
 In contrast to Fermi liquids that can be adiabatically connected to a gas of non-interacting fermions and be well depicted by interactions between quasi-particles~\cite{Shankar1994,Lohneysen2007}, a generic paradigm for NFLs has not yet been established so far~\cite{Lee2018,Varma2020}.
 However, some experimental criteria for NFLs are commonly accepted.
 For instance, electric resistivity deviates from the $\rho(T)\propto{}T^2$ temperature dependence, and specific heat $C_{V}(T)$ is no longer linearly temperature-dependent~\cite{Stewart2001,Schlottmann2015,Proust2019,Greene2020}.
-Moreover, a variety of realistic materials exhibit NFL behaviors, which include but are not limited to cuprates, iron-pnictides and chalcogenides, and heavy-fermion compounds.
+Moreover, a variety of realistic materials exhibit NFL behaviors, which include but are not limited to cuprates~\cite{Proust2019,Greene2020}, iron-pnictides and chalcogenides~\cite{Stewart2011,Hosono2015}, and heavy-fermion compounds~\cite{Schlottmann2015,Li2021}.
+The superconducting phase emerges from a NFL normal state in these materials~\cite{Stewart2011,Schlottmann2015,Cooper2009}.
+It is illuminating to understand their pairing mechanisms from studying the pairing from a unconventional metal which beyond Landau's Fermi liquid theory.